-Other Names: African Cucumber, Ampalaya, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Chinli-Chih, Cundeamor, Fructus Mormordicae Grosvenori, Karavella, Kathilla, Karela, Kareli, Kerala, Kuguazi, K’u-Kua, Lai Margose, Melón Amargo, Melon Amer, Momordica, Momordica charantia, Momordica murcata, Momordique, Pepino Montero, P’u-T’ao, Sorosi, Sushavi, Vegetable insulin, Wild Cucumber
+African Cucumber, Ampalaya, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Chinli-Chih, Cundeamor, Fructus Mormordicae Grosvenori, Karavella, Kathilla, Karela, Kareli, Kerala, Kuguazi, K’u-Kua, Lai Margose, Melón Amargo, Melon Amer, Momordica, Momordica charantia, Momordica murcata, Momordique, Pepino Montero, P’u-T’ao, Sorosi, Sushavi, Vegetable insulin, and Wild Cucumber.

 Bitter Melon (Bitter Gourd) Information

-This very short living tropical perennial climber with thin stems can grow up to 5 m in length.
-Like other plants of this family, it needs support.
-Both the stem and lobed leaves are hairy.
-Bitter melon produces yellow flowers, male or female, which are pollinated by insects.
+This short-living tropical perennial climber with thin stems can grow up to 5 meters in length.
+Like other plants in this family, it needs support.
+The stem and lobed leaves are hairy, which helps the plant to climb easily.
+Bitter melon produces yellow flowers, male and female, which insects pollinate.

-Bitter tasted fruits are eaten unripe when they are still green or slightly pale.
+The unique bitter-tasting fruits are picked unripe when they are still green or slightly pale.
 They have delicate skin and can be eaten after cooking.
-Inside there are large seeds.
-The flesh somewhat resembles a cucumber and is watery and crusty.
+The flesh somewhat resembles a cucumber and contains large crunchy seeds inside.

 Learn about the best Asian vegetables you should grow here